starkware-libs/cairo-docs/src/starkware/cairo/docs/reference/syntax.rst

 Cairo allows using python code in order to specify constants, using the ``%[ ... %]`` syntax.
 Evaluation is preformed during compilation.
 Note that, unlike hints, the soundness of the program may rely on the correct evaluation of those literals, as constants eventually become an explicit part of the program.
-Please add that this feature is experimental and may be removed/restricted in future versions.
+This feature is experimental and may be removed/restricted in future versions.

 .. tested-code:: cairo syntax_literals